Rooftop solar installation & interconnecting with the PUD

 Here’s how it works:

-- Submit an Interconnection Application and a Net Metering agreement
+- Submit an Interconnection Application & Net Metering agreement with all required documentation.
+For important insight into the application’s workflow, click here.

-- Your project submission is reviewed and may take up to 2 weeks for approval, depending on the size of the solar installation.
+- Your submission will be reviewed.
+This may take up to 2 weeks for approval, depending on the size of the solar installation.
 If your solar application is acceptable, the PUD will issue an “Approval to Construct” via email for your project.
-A solar application fee will be assessed and due prior to the completion of your solar project.
+A solar processing fee of $85 will be assessed to the applicant’s PUD account.

-- After your electrical permit has been finalized, submit the Notice of Completion and all required documentation
+- After the electrical permit from your local jurisdiction/L&I has been finalized, submit the Notice of Completion to the PUD.

-- The PUD will install a net meter within 1 to 2 weeks of receiving the Notice of Completion
+- The PUD will install a net meter within 1 to 2 weeks of receiving the Notice of Completion.
+This may take longer if there is inclement weather.

 Selecting an installer

 Getting a PV system installed at your home or business is a huge commitment.
-When choosing a contractor/installer, consider the following:
+When choosing a contractor/installer, consider the following basic questions:

 - How much and what type of solar experience do they have?